wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 ```
 *Made things a bit more compact; the essential LED blink rate and duty cycle are unchanged.*

+*Note that the `delay()` statements were brought up to the
+ same lines as the digitalWrite() statements, saving on
+ some vertical space.
+There was a lot of unused empty
+ space, there, and the clarity of the code doesn't suffer
+ much (if at all) to do it that way.*

 ## Discussion - Blink with Weight - LED blinker program